ryao/llama3.c/README.md

 cd llama3.c
 ```

+## which model do i download? base or instruct
+- If you do not know, go with the instruct model.
+It will work with both the single shot "generate" mode and the "chat" mode of llama3.c.
+- The "chat" mode of llama3.c only supports the instruct model and will surely not work with base model.
+You can try it for fun and learning at your own risk :).

 Download LLaMA 3 8B base and/or instruct.
 The huggingface site works.
 You'll need to sign up and get approved.
 Specifically download the `original` directory.